-4.2 Observation error
+b.
+Observation error

-Another step to make an extensive diagnostics of the assimilation of the radial velocity was to find out the optimal observation error value for the radial velocities.
-The first step was to compare it with other wind observations like aircraft or radiosondes.
-It was discovered, as illustrated in the left panel of Figure 3, that the previously used value was set to be lower, around 1.5 m s-1 (denoted as Radar with red markers), than the values used for both aircraft wind observations (blue) and radiosonde winds (green).
-The reason it is more spread out compared to the observation error for radiosondes and aircraft observations is that the observation error value for radar radial velocity increases with distance from the radar.
+Another step to make an extensive diagnosis of the assimilation of the radial velocity was to find out the optimal observation error value for the radial velocities.
+The first step was to compare it with other wind observations such as aircraft or radiosondes.
+It was discovered, as illustrated in Fig. 3 (left), that the previously used value was set to be lower, around 1.5 m s-1 (denoted as "radar" with red markers), than the values used for both aircraft wind observations (blue) and radiosonde winds (green).
+The reason it is more spread out relative to the observation error for radiosondes and aircraft observations is that the observation error value for radar radial velocity increases with distance from the radar.

-This lower value of observation error implied that the radar radial velocities had much more weight in the analysis compared to the other wind observations.
-A consequence of giving one observation too much weight, often referred to as over-fitting, can result in imbalances in the model system.
+This lower value of observation error implied that the radar radial velocities had much more weight in the analysis when compared with the other wind observations.
+A consequence of giving one observation too much weight, often referred to as overfitting, can result in imbalances in the model system.
 In such cases, even though the analysis looks good, problems can occur once the forecast run starts.
-The right panel of Figure 3 shows a new and more conservative observation error value chosen for radar radial velocities, that would be around 2.5 m s-1.
+Figure 3 (right) shows a new and more conservative observation error value chosen for radar radial velocities, that would be around 2.5 m s-1.
 This average value was selected after having performed several experiments prior to this study where a number of different observation errors were tested.